Query Data

 Multiple Join Query

-// Query articles and obtain creator and modifier information
+// Query articles while retrieving creator and updater information

 const { data, error } = await db.from("articles").select(`